 “I don’t know how you can expect me to defend you.
 I’ve no sympathy for you whatever”

 Based on a play by Barry England, the story is similar in many respects to EM Forster’s 1924 classic, A Passage to India, which had also had its courtroom section turned into a play in 1960 by Santha Rama Rau, this is the story of an innocent man accused of sexual assault but also provide an oblique look at the rape and despoilment of India under the Raj.
-The play works on three levels – a courtroom drama, an instantly recognisable form given an original twist by the surroundings and the fact that it is an unofficial court unrecognised by the army; a class critique, and by extension of the British Empire in India; and a look at the treatment of women at the time.
+The play works on three levels – a courtroom drama, an instantly recognisable form given an original twist by the surroundings and the fact that it is an unofficial court unrecognised by the army; a critique of the class system, and by extension of the British Empire in India; and a look at the treatment of women at the time.
 On top of this sits a rather clever whodunit in which the identity of the attacker is very well hidden, only revealed in the final scene that introduces an unexpectedly spooky, quasi-supernatural element that is crucial to the surprising revelations at the end of the story and smartly reinforce the themes of the work.